charlielobster/CUDA_NekRS/README.md

 I am not sure if I needed to do this, but I created yet another ubuntu instance.
 As I understand it, the v12.8 is only available on Ubuntu 22.04.

+UPDATE 9/16 - Attempting to downgrade my CUDA Toolkit to something closer to compute-70 for backward compatibility.
+Sucessfully created an Ubuntu 22.04 image with a CUDA Toolkit v12.4 and Driver v550.163.01.
+This involved using apt-mark hold on all the nvidia and cuda packages.

+         sudo apt-mark hold $(sudo apt list --installed '*nvidia*' | cut -d'/' -f1) sudo apt-mark hold $(sudo apt list --installed '*cuda*' | cut -d'/' -f1)

+Hopefully this is going to work better than the last run using 13.0.

 While I am able to compile NekRS without issue now, I'm unable to run any NekRS samples without fatally crashing.
 The most recent error is a call to OpenMPI (MPI_WaitAll) inside 3rd_party/gslib/ogs/oogs.cpp, so I am trying to recompile ompi with better error handling and will include a section on installing documentation and hopefully better error output for it with Sphinx and Python, and recheck my OMPI build flags.

 NekRS is a large project with many moving parts written for a different computing topology than a traditional laptop or pc.
 This Readme documents the process and progress of installing its required tools for this target OS and topology, a typical gaming pc with an Nividia GPU.
 The tools appear to require build configuration for CUDA support so I am focusing on building them from source when possible.
 I don't know if that is necessary in every case.
 Overall, it seems the best way to get up to speed with any troubleshooting efforts.